North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Panthers have been underdogs by 10 points or more six times this year and have covered the spread twice.

-- Florida International's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- Florida International's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Florida International records more than 30.0 points, it is 0-1 against the spread and 1-1 overall.
+- When Florida International scores more than 30.0 points, it is 0-1 against the spread and 1-1 overall.

 - In games that Florida International piles up more than 392.7 yards, the team is 1-3 against the spread and 1-4 overall.